 According to emotional processing theory, the relationship between a stimulus and its fear response can be disrupted by habituation caused by exposure.
 Breathing interventions can decouple the stimulus (intrusive memories) and the fear response and thus reduce the traumatic feelings.

 Breathing exercises shows improvement in hyper arousal symptoms

 The growing body of data demonstrates the positive effect of breathing interventions on hyperarousal and re-experiencing symptoms.
 These findings are promising as Hyperarousal state yields the strongest influence on individual’s health than other symptoms of PTSD.

-Breathing interventions normalizes the imbalance in autonomic nervous system
+Breathing interventions normalises the imbalance in autonomic nervous system